truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKeychainCredential.md

 `id` is the system-assigned identification number for the credential.
 Enter the property argument using the `=` delimiter to separate property and value.
 Enter the command string then press <kbd>Enter</kbd>.
-The command returns a table with name, type and ID assigned to the keychain credentials.
+The command returns a table with name, type, and ID assigned to the keychain credentials.

 #### Usage
 From the CLI prompt, enter: